LeuenbergerNanoLab/WTB/src/README.md

 > ./configure --with-scalar-type=complex --with-debugging=no

-Then you need to request interactive job because installation of big packages on STOKES is prohibited:

-> salloc --time=1:00:00 --cpus-per-task=4 --mem=8G

-> conda deactivate

 Make installation (the actual installation command will be provided by *configure*):

 > make PETSC_DIR=/lustre/fs1/home/dm606074/WTB/src/petsc-3.22.2 PETSC_ARCH=arch-linux-c-opt all